videlais/Unofficial-Ink-Cookbook/_chapters/00/index.md

 This book uses some style conventions to visually explain concepts.

-### Code
+### Code Example

-All Ink code is marked in code blocks.
+All ink code is marked in code blocks.
 It may appear `in-line`, but most code will appear as the following:

 ```ink
 This is some code.
 This is a second line of code.
 ```

+### Interactive Example

+In many chapters, ink code examples will be followed by an interactive version of the same code.
+This interactive player demonstrates how your code will run.
+You can interact with it using either the mouse (clicking on choices) or via keyboard (using Tab and Enter keys).

+{% include ink-player.html
+   story="chapter00/example"
+   title="Example ink"
+   height="350px"
+%}

+You'll see examples like this throughout the book to test and explore concepts interactively.

 ### Emphasis

-#### Concepts
+#### Italics for Emphasis

-When introducing terms, it will be given *emphasis*.

-In different places, *emphasis may repeated to stress importance or connection to other, previous concepts.*
+In different places, *emphasis may be repeated to stress importance or connection to other, previous concepts.* For example, when we introduce the concept of *flow* in Chapter 1, it appears in italics to draw your attention.

-#### Representations

-Strong emphasis is used for **story knots** and **stitches**.
-As these are the different sections of a story, they are given **strong emphasis**

-Diverts are represented as in-line code blocks.
-For example, the divert `-> Example` would be shown with both its arrow and the name of the knots or stitch it uses.

-Keywords in Ink also appear throughout using in-line code blocks.
-For example, `VAR` would appear like this.
+#### Bold for Key Terms

+Strong emphasis is used for important terms.
+For example, when formally defining a concept in a chapter, it may appear with **stronger emphasis** like **flow**.
+This indicates a term you should remember.

+#### Inline Code for Syntax

+Inline code like `VAR` is used for ink keywords, syntax elements, and short code snippets.
+This helps distinguish code from regular text.
+For example: "Use the `*` symbol to create a choice."

 Choices are written using *emphasis*.
 However, their output is enclosed in quotation marks.

+In Chapter 1, you'll begin writing your first ink stories using these formatting conventions.

 ---

-## Other Programming Languages

-When discussing other scripting or programming languages such as JavaScript or C#, *emphasis* is used for properties.
-Strong emphasis is used for the name of objects, methods, or other complex data structures.

----

 ## Notes and Reminders

-Notes appear as blockquotes:
+Throughout this book, you'll encounter different types of callout boxes to highlight important information.

+For notes, the following blockquote style will be used.

-> **Note:** Notes appear in blockquotes throughout the book to clarify or explain certain concepts.
+> **Note** Notes clarify or explain certain concepts.
+They provide additional context without interrupting the main flow.

-Reminders also appear as blockquotes:

-> **Reminder:** Some chapters have reminders on previous topics and concepts covered in the book.
+For important information, the following blockquote style will be used.

+> **Important** Important callouts highlight critical information you should pay special attention to.

+For helpful suggestions and best practices, the following style will appear.

+> **Tip** Tips offer helpful suggestions and best practices to improve your ink writing.

+Common mistakes and potential issues will appear as the following:

+> **Warning** Warnings alert you to common mistakes or potential issues to avoid.

+These enhanced callouts use the formatting from the OpenTextbook theme to make important information easy to spot.